openshift-kni/baremetal-deploy/website/index.md

 </table>

 > error ""
-> Documents in this section are still not released drafts and might be not accurate or complete
+> Documents in this section are incomplete drafts and may contain inaccuracies